rodrigo103/guidelinesForTheUseOfObjects/readme.md

 ## Objects

 In both following Objects examples we can see that we can define methods inside an object.
-Why would we do this?
+(Why would we do this?
+Is there any benefit?)

 ``` js
 const square = {